-- 2.7 In September 2017, the Council approved the designation of a selective licensing scheme for all privately rented properties within parts of Bootle. - 2.8 Selective licensing requires landlords who privately rent out properties in the designated area to obtain a licence from the Council.
-Landlords will be required to meet a range of licence conditions, and show that they have appropriate management arrangements in place. - 2.9 On the same date, the Council approved the designation of an 'Additional (HMO) Licensing' scheme for all privately rented Houses in Multiple Occupation within parts of
+2.7 On 18 October 2022, the Council approved the designation of a Selective Licensing scheme for all privately rented properties within parts of Bootle.
+The designation came into effect on 1 March 2023 and will last for a period of 5 years up until 29 February 2028.

+2.8 Selective licensing requires landlords who privately rent out properties in the designated area to obtain a licence from the Council.
+Landlords will be required to meet a range of licence conditions, and show that they have appropriate management arrangements in place.

-Seaforth, Waterloo, Brighton-le-Sands and Southport.
+2.9 On the same date, the Council approved the designation of an 'Additional (HMO) Licensing' scheme for all privately rented Houses in Multiple Occupation within parts of Seaforth, Waterloo, Brighton-le-Sands and Southport.
 Additional licensing requires landlords who privately rent out Houses in Multiple Occupation within designated areas to obtain a licence from the Council.
 Additional (HMO) licensing will be applicable to all types of HMO situated within the designated licensing area (with the sole exception of those that fall within the remit of the current national 'Mandatory HMO Licensing' regime).

-- 2.10 Both these designations came into effect in March 2018 and will last for a period of 5 years up until 28th February 2023.
-Consultation on the proposal to extend Sefton's 'Selective' and 'Additional (HMO) Licensing' schemes in certain areas of the borough, for a further five years (i.e. March 2023 to February 2028) is currently underway, and will remain open until 31st July 2022.
-For further information on the consultation please see https://www.sefton.gov.uk/housing/private-housing/selective-and-additional-hmo-licensing-scheme-consultation/ - 2.11 It is important to note that if a proposal does not require planning permission, this does not mean that a selective of additional licence will not be required.
+2.10 Both these designations came into effect in 1 March 2023 and will last for a period of 5 years up until 29th February 2028.

+2.11 It is important to note that if a proposal does not require planning permission, this does not mean that a selective of additional licence will not be required.
 Furthermore, the granting of planning permission does not automatically mean that a licence will be granted.
-You should check the requirements for a licence separately with the Housing Standards Team (see Appendix C). - 2.12 Conversions to flats that have not been carried out in accordance with current Building Regulations, may constitute an 'HMO' under section 257 of the Housing Act 2004.
+You should check the requirements for a licence separately with the Housing Standards Team (see Appendix C).

+2.12 Conversions to flats that have not been carried out in accordance with current Building Regulations, may constitute an 'HMO' under section 257 of the Housing Act 2004.
 If situated in a designated licensing area, such premises will therefore require an 'Additional (HMO) Licence'.